 Renovating the existing building would cost far more than constructing a new detachment.
 Retrofitting the cells alone would cost over $1 million.
-The current site is also too small to house the size of facility that the growing Cowichan region requires, and is located in an area prone to flooding.
+The current site is also too small to house the size of the facility that the growing Cowichan region requires, and is located in an area prone to flooding.

 We believe the majority support a new RCMP facility and understand the great need for one.
 An Alternative Approval Process (AAP) is the most cost-effective method to seek elector support to borrow funding.
 The AAP will cost approximately $5,000, whereas a referendum will cost approximately $60,000.
-Our goal is to ensure every elector in North Cowichan is aware of this process, and has the opportunity to respond, if they wish.
+Our goal is to ensure every elector in North Cowichan is aware of this process and has the opportunity to respond if they wish.
 Households in North Cowichan were mailed an information brochure in June, which included a copy of the Elector Response Form.
 This was the first time a mail-out was included with an AAP, going beyond the Province's minimum requirement of placing 2 notices in the newspaper.
 You can view the Council-approved Communications Plan here to learn about all the methods we will use to communicate with the public.

 Our RCMP are currently operating out of a very small building, that does not meet their, or the community’s need.
 The proposed new building will allow the integration of many services and resources under one roof for increased operating efficiency, and more effective policing.
-The $48 million includes budget for: site preparations, connection fees, engineers, architects, construction management, construction, mechanical, electrical, furniture, fixtures and equipment, net zero premium, landscaping and contingencies.
+The $48 million includes the budget for: site preparations, connection fees, engineers, architects, construction management, construction, mechanical, electrical, furniture, fixtures and equipment, net-zero premium, landscaping and contingencies.

-The RCMP require a “suitable building” as part of the municipality's contract with them.
+The RCMP requires a “suitable building” as part of the municipality's contract with them.
 If North Cowichan residents don’t take the initiative to replace the detachment, the RCMP will likely build it themselves at a higher cost and the municipality would be required to repay them.